bradleyjay/datadog_test/datadog/answers.md

 I then tested my install via ```dog metric post test_metric 1```, and confirmed that I'd like to create my ```~/.dogrc```.

 When asked for my API key, I checked under the Datadog web interface > Integrations > APIs.
 The API key had been created already, through previous steps.
-I generated an APP key named my_app_key there, and entered them in response to the dogshell initialization query, which replied "Wrote /home/vagrant/.dogrc" to confirm the file creation.
+I generated an APP key named my_app_key there, and entered them in response to the dogshell initialization query, which replied ```Wrote /home/vagrant/.dogrc``` to confirm the file creation.

 ##### Step 2: Use Dogshell commands to create a Timeboard